 - Tattooed Crook: Bill and Ted briefly meet versions of themselves in prison, who are muscle-bound and covered in tattoos that say things like "Excellent" and "Heinous".

 - Terminator Impersonator: Believing that the death of Bill and Ted is actually what unites the world, The Great Leader sends a robot back in time to hunt them down.
 While seemingly an emotionless killing machine, it's shown to be a socially-awkward loser who is deeply troubled whenever it causes collateral damage.

-- Terminator Twosome: Dennis goes back to kill Bill and Ted which prompts Kelly to go back to try and save them.
+- Terminator Twosome: Dennis goes back to kill Bill and Ted, which prompts Kelly to go back to try to save them.

 - Time Crash: What will happen when Bill and Ted don't play the song on time.
 We see its effects at the start of the film, but it really begins to get bad around midway through, with people and objects being transported all across space and time until it eventually gets undone in the end.

 - Timey-Wimey Ball:

 - Although San Dimas Time is in effect and Bill and Ted have a fixed period of time to write their song, versions of themselves from the future reveal that quantum entanglement means that there are an infinite number of realities existing at once, so present Bill and Ted aren't necessarily locked into the Future Loser lives that they glimpsed in their travels.
 This is in direct conflict with the Hard Deterministic, Self-Fulfilling Prophecy-style rules established in the first two films.